parthasm/Naive-Bayes-Document-Classifier/README.md

 ##Bernoulli_NB_nltk_reuters_gini.py

 Same as previous, except instead of mutual information , gini coefficient is used as feature selector.
 The concept is described before under Feature_Selector.py.
 The performance is slightly worse than mutual information(11.09% versus 9.76%) for 500 features.
-Again, time required is drastically used, compared to bare Bernoulli, without feature selection.
+Again, time required is drastically reduced, compared to bare Bernoulli, without feature selection.